This job is sometimes referred to by alternative titles

 Vehicle groomers/cleaners may do some or all of the following:

-- clean door jambs, rubber seals, and plastic work inside the vehicle
+- clean door jambs, rubber seals, and plastic work

 - clean the vehicle's exterior, including wheels, mudflaps and bumpers